mturk/svcbatch/README.md

 API requires that this number must be larger then `127` and lower then `255`.

-Users can disable log rotation by adding **-m 0** option.
-In that case SvcBatch.log file will be be created or opened for append if already present.

 In case the last log rotation was less then `2` minutes ago, or if there was no data written to the log file from the last rotation, SvcBatch will not rotate logs.